CATHERINE THEIS

 ABOUT

-Catherine Theis‘ forthcoming critical book, H.D.'s Dramatic Poetics, will be published by Dalkey Archive Press.
-She is the author of MEDEA (Plays Inverse, 2017), an adaptation of the Euripides story.
-Her first book of poems is The Fraud of Good Sleep (Salt Modern Poets, 2011), followed by her chapbook, The June Cuckold, a tragedy in verse (Convulsive, 2012).
 Theis has received various fellowships and awards, most notably from the Illinois Arts Council, Del Amo Foundation, Gold Family Foundation, and the Ugo Da Como Foundation.
 A graduate of the Iowa Writers’ Workshop, she holds a PhD in Literature and Creative Writing from the University of Southern California.
-She also translates contemporary Italian poetry into English.
 Theis’ scholarly interests primarily focus on the intersection between translation, poetics, and performance studies.
+She teaches in the General Education program at USC.
+Recent course offerings include "Through the Viewfinder: Literature and Photography" and "Green Worlds: Ecopoetry."

 Her work has been published in a collection of essays titled Classics in Modernist Translation (Bloomsbury, 2019), a volume that addresses modernist engagements with the literature of Greco-Roman antiquity.
 Her contribution, “Braving the elements: H.D.’s and Jeffers’ ‘transduction’ of Euripides,” explores the similarities between poets H.D. and Robinson Jeffers and their interest in the choral odes of Euripides’ The Bacchae.
-Read a review of the book here.
+Read a review of the book here and here.

 BOOKS